 The definition of a slum, which according to the census is a residential area where dwellings are unfit for human habitation by reasons of dilapidation, overcrowding, lack of ventilation, light or sanitation facility.
 India is a country where 22% of the population live below poverty line.

 I stare at your world from outside, in my eyes its a place full of beauty, kindness and a reality, my world, where I'm from, almost forgot about.
-In this world people try to survive every day, without facilities, which are for us a matter of cause, like access of running water, a toilet or sanitation.
-With no proper sanitation medium and open sewerages, the slum residents are exposed to contaminated water, which is a major reason for many health problems that emerges as a result.
+In this world, people try to survive every day, without facilities, which are for us a matter of cause, like access to running water, a toilet or sanitation.
+With no proper sanitation medium and open sewerage, the slum residents are exposed to contaminated water, which is a major reason for many health problems that emerge as a result.
 Financially unstable families sharing a small house with not one but six to seven members is a common scene of the slums.
 Most of these households have one room or is being shared with another family.
 These financially unstable families put everyone at work for survival.
 The kids as young as five years start working as sewage cleaners or house help to feed their family.
 Older kids take usually care of their small brother and sisters and missing school.

-„How I wish to know your life, how I wish to speak a few words to you, how I wish get to know you, how I wish to join you, all I get is a moment where you let me step into your world and then the moment passes.
+„How I wish to know your life, how I wish to speak a few words to you, how I wish to get to know you, how I wish to join you, all I get is a moment where you let me step into your world and then the moment passes.
 I leave with a smile and will never forget.“

 Walking down the streets in a different country is always overwhelming.
 You will be always recognized as a foreigner, people will turn to you or sometimes follow you.
-Trying to find this little moment where i can step into peoples' life, without being recognized, at least for a few seconds, seems impossible.
+Trying to find this little moment where I can step into peoples' life, without being recognized, at least for a few seconds, seems impossible.
 This series shares quite private moments of different people in their daily routines and homes.

 Fishers of Vietnam

-In early April 2016 the dead and dying fish phenomena first appeared, floating in the surf and washing up on the beach.
+In early April 2016, the dead and dying fish phenomena first appeared, floating in the surf and washing up on the beach.
 Initially, it seemed like a windfall, and many people here ate and sold them.
 The fish kept coming, tons of them, day after day for more than a month.
-Some of the fish were dead some were dying, local fishers who sell and dries fish for living, ate the fish and sold it at markets.
-After a short time a big appearance of illness and people suffered poisoning in hospitals.
+Some of the fish were dead some were dying, local fishers who sell and dries fish for a living, ate the fish and sold it at markets.
+After a short time, a big appearance of illness and people suffered poisoning in hospitals.
 Belatedly, the government announced that aquatic life had been poisoned along the coastline of four provinces by toxic waste from a nearby steel Factory named Formosa Ha Tinh Steel, a steel plant built by Taiwanese corporation Formosa Plastics.
 The company discharged toxic industrial waste illegally into the ocean through drainage pipes.
 The authorities warned people not to eat fish and ordered a halt to fishing.
 The fish kill was the most environmental disaster in Vietnam´s history.
-The disaster disrupted the livehood of fishermen in four provinces in the central coast of Vietnam.
+The disaster disrupted the livelihood of fishermen in four provinces in the central coast of Vietnam.
 The fishing nets stayed empty and the local people who depend on the sea were ruined.